khzhao/dynamaxx/docs/neural-corrector-first-training-pipeline.md

 - begin with one training example per GPU;
 - use gradient accumulation to reach an effective batch size of at least 16 when required by the batch-bias loss;
-- compile the exact six-hour endpoint update once and compile the optional 12-hour update separately;
+- compile one static training step for each curriculum horizon and reuse it for every update within that stage;
-- execute stopped prefixes without retaining activations and apply `stop_gradient` before the differentiable suffix;
+- execute stopped prefixes without retaining activations and apply `stop_gradient` before the differentiable suffix only in the optional stopped-prefix experiment;
-- reuse the exact six-hour compiled update after a stopped prefix;
-- rematerialize each neural-correction block during six-hour BPTT when memory requires it;
+- rematerialize neural-correction blocks during BPTT when memory requires it;
 - use BF16 for neural-network matrix operations where stable;
 - keep the Dinosaur state, SIL3 integration, reductions, and spherical-harmonic transforms in FP32 initially.